Sarah Fiona Phillips

 - HPD Violations

 Sarah Fiona Phillips joined Borah, Goldstein Altschuler, Nahins & Goidel, P.C in 2017.
 Ms. Phillips spent twenty years working for the City of New York.
-Ms. Phillips prosecuted administrative Building Code violations for the Department of Buildings from 2004-2015.
-Ms. Phillips has extensive experience defending property owners against City issued violations and advising owners in related compliance issues.
+Ms. Phillips prosecuted Building Code violations for the Department of Buildings from 2004-2015.
+Ms. Phillips has extensive experience defending property owners against DOB, FDNY and other city issued violations.

-- DOB v 25 Avenue C Realty, LLC, DOB OATH decision that found the City failed to prove transient use, dismissing almost $10,000 in fines.
+- DOB v 25 Avenue C Realty LLC OATH Appeals decision found that the City failed to prove transient use, dismissing almost $10,000 in fines.

 Ms. Phillips received her J.D. from SUNY Buffalo School of Law and is a graduate of Barnard College, Columbia University and Groton School.
 She is admitted in New York and California.